osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - No recursive LogVole protocol.
 - No CI-VOLE public API.
-- Root helper math and golden-seed search are present, but not wired into sender/receiver state transitions.
+- Root helper math, golden-seed search, and root offline sender/receiver state setup are present.
 - No root randomized digest exchange or derandomization path.
 - No sender precompute path.
 - No cached-root reuse path.